hydrology-tep/documentation/source/overview/purpose.rst

 	•	SANSA in South Africa
 	•	Water Resources Commission of Ghana

-A key goal of Hydro-TEP is to encourage ever greater participation of the user community.
-Hydro-TEP openly welcomes the involvement of any actor interested in any water application, such as:
+A key goal of Hydrology TEP is to encourage ever greater participation of the user community.
+Hydrology TEP openly welcomes the involvement of any actor interested in any water application, such as:

 -	Research Organisations (e.g. hydrological institutes)
 -	River Basin organisations, national water authorities, and environment agencies